xjning03/CPT113_Group42_Hackathon2/README.md

 - The total score for each player is the sum of their scores after each chapter, considering the choices made in each scene.

 ### 6. Formula
+- Total score of player 1 = Total score of player 1 + Score obtained of player 1 in each scene.
-- Total score = Total score + Score obtained in each scene.
+- Total score of player 2 = Total score of player 2 + Score obtained of player 2 in each scene.

 ## 4. Object-oriented Concept: